Program Overview

 Ways to Complete the Practicum Requirement

-Completion of the PH.300.615 or PH.300.603 TOOLS OF PUBLIC HEALTH PRACTICE course (required for all MPH students) with a grade of C or higher will earn students 10 practicum hours.
+Completion of PH.300.615 The Tools of Public Health Practice course (required for all MPH students) with a grade of C or higher will earn students 10 practicum hours.

 For courses that do not fulfill the entire 100-hour practicum requirement, students must combine experiences to complete the practicum requirement in full.
 Students are expected to complete courses in their entirety with a final letter grade of “C” or better to count towards the practicum requirement.